-2.2.3.1.3 Weather Data Retrieval
+2.2.3.1.3 Weather Data Retrieval for RUC/RAP, GEOS, and NCAR

-The retrieval of weather data follows a logical cascade through the available weather sources (default, system, and user) in order of fidelity, highest to lowest.
-Note that the user can over-ride available weather by setting a weather fidelity limit flag, e.g. if a high fidelity weather source such as NCAR has been provided but the user wishes to limit the weather fidelity The following steps are performed to retrieve weather data in this method.
+For the RUC/RAP, GEOS, and NCAR weather data types, the retrieval of weather data follows a logical cascade through the available weather sources (default, system, and user) in order of fidelity, highest to lowest.
+Note that the user can override available weather by setting a weather fidelity limit flag (e.g. if a high fidelity weather source such as NCAR has been provided but the user wishes to limit the weather fidelity).
+The following steps are performed to retrieve weather data in this method.